-Continue learning about Capitol Reef at www.nps.gov/care and at the park's Facebook and Twitter pages.
+Continue learning about Capitol Reef at www.nps.gov/care and at the park's Facebook page.

 Nearby Services

 Camping/Lodging

 Commercial campgrounds and motels are located to the west in Torrey, Bicknell, and Loa, and to the east in Caineville and Hanksville.
 Federal lands are located adjacent to the park and offer established campgrounds and dispersed camping.